-The program's New York home, the Cooper-Hewitt, National Design Museum, is the only museum in the United States devoted exclusively to historical and contemporary design.
+Cooper Hewitt, Smithsonian Design Museum, is the only museum in the United States devoted exclusively to historical and contemporary design.
 Most classes are held in the program's suite of rooms on the museum campus, where students meet and work with renowned curators, designers, collectors, and scholars.
-Students have access to the Cooper-Hewitt National Design Library, which remains open evenings and weekends for the exclusive use of program participants.
+Students have access to the Cooper Hewitt Smithsonian Design Library, which remains open evenings and weekends for the exclusive use of program participants.

 Parsons Paris will benefit from opportunities to conduct research using local collections and work with curators, educators, and visiting scholars there.
 The city is known for its museums, galleries, auction houses, archives, and historic houses, and Parsons' relationship to these cultural institutions creates new opportunities for students to access these resources in their research.

 Students in the History of Design and Curatorial Studies program can also enroll in the other graduate courses offered by Parsons.
 In collaborating with Parsons students training to be design practitioners, students in the MA program develop a better understanding of the cultural forces that shape the contemporary material world while gaining an appreciation of the role that design plays in it.